 Risk of bias in a systematic review is a domain-based evaluation of whether systematic errors in study design, conduct, or reporting may distort results.
 Unlike quality scoring, risk of bias assessment examines specific domains, selection, performance, detection, attrition, and reporting bias, using validated tools such as RoB 2 (for RCTs), ROBINS-I (for non-randomized studies), and the Newcastle-Ottawa Scale (for observational studies).

 Every systematic review must include a formal risk of bias assessment of its included studies.
 The Cochrane Handbook (Higgins et al., 2023, Chapter 8) mandates domain-based evaluation because a single high-risk domain can invalidate an otherwise well-conducted study.
 Whether you are reviewing randomized controlled trials, cohort studies, or qualitative research, selecting the correct bias assessment tool and applying it consistently determines whether your review's conclusions can be trusted.
 Need to assess risk of bias?
-Use our free RoB 2 assessment tool for RCTs or ROBINS-I tool for non-randomized studies.
+Use our free online RoB tool for randomized controlled trials or ROBINS-I risk of bias tool for non-randomized studies.

 What Is Risk of Bias in a Systematic Review?